Dr. Sophie Ricketts

 Beauty with integrity.

 As a specialist plastic surgeon, my practice comprises both reconstructive and cosmetic surgery utilising contemporary techniques.
 I am passionate about aesthetic and reconstructive facial surgery and undertook further subspecialist training in this field.
-I also derive great satisfaction from assisting patients achieve the best version of themselves and offer a highly qualified service in breast and body surgery.
-My team of support staff and nurses help me provide a wholistic, professional service where realistic outcomes are achieved with care and compassion.
+I derive great satisfaction from assisting patients achieve the best version of themselves and also offer a highly qualified service in breast and body surgery.
+My team of support staff and nurses help me provide a wholistic, professional service where your surgical results are achieved with care and compassion.

 In addition to my private practice, I hold specialist consultant plastic surgery positions at The Alfred and St Vincent’s Hospitals in Melbourne.
 I am also an active volunteer with Interplast, a not-for-profit organisation whose mission is to ‘repair bodies and rebuild lives’ by providing surgical services to patients as well as mentorship and teaching to local surgeons in areas of the Asia Pacific.